-First, we will look at what traffic is, the quality and types of traffic.
+First, we will look at what traffic is, the quality, and the types of traffic.

 What is website traffic?

 Website traffic refers to the flow of visitors to your website.
-This usually varies over time and is measured in visitors per day and many SEO tools (such as Google Analytics, SEMrush, Ahrefs and MOZ) report visitors per month.
+This usually varies over time and is measured in visitors per day and many SEO tools (such as SEMrush, Ahrefs, and MOZ) report visitors per month.

 It's important to know how valuable a specific piece of traffic is and where it comes from because the majority of your website visitors will not convert.